 A review undertaken by officers in March 2023 showed that around half of existing Local Plan policies, including in relation to the amount of development, spatial strategy and development management policies, needed updating based on changes to national policy and guidance.
 Subsequently work to prepare an updated Local Plan commenced later in 2023, intended to replace the current adopted Local Plan.

 The LPPU is the latest in a series of Local Plan consultations being undertaken by planning authorities across the Thames Valley region ahead of the new National Planning Policy Framework (NPPF) being published.
-These include similar Regulation 19 Pre-Submission consultations currently being undertaken by Wokingham and South Oxfordshire and the Vale of White Horse.
+These include similar Regulation 19 Pre-Submission consultations currently being undertaken by Wokingham, South Oxfordshire and the Vale of White Horse.

 Housing delivery proposals